angieavalosjoel/cs157A-Dtb-Mgm-Sys-Project/README.md

 ```bash
 python app/main.py
 ```
+**Important -** The command must be run from the root directory to resolve python imports

 The application will start a web server, and you can access it through your web browser.
 The default URL is typically `http://localhost:8080` (check the console output for the exact address).